aish-mudesir/airbnb-clone-project/README.md

 Description: Continuous monitoring, logging of user activity, and regular security audits will be performed.

 Importance: Helps detect suspicious activity early, supports incident response, and ensures long-term system security.

+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines are automated workflows that help developers integrate code changes frequently, test them, and deploy updates reliably.
+CI ensures that every new change is automatically tested and verified, while CD automates deployment to staging or production environments.

+Importance for the Project
+They reduce human error, speed up development, and ensure that new features or bug fixes reach users faster and with fewer issues.
+This helps maintain code quality, improves collaboration across the team, and keeps the system stable during frequent updates.

+Tools that Could Be Used

+GitHub Actions / GitLab CI → for automating build, test, and deployment workflows.

+Docker → for containerizing the application to ensure consistency across environments.

+Jenkins → as an alternative CI/CD tool for managing complex workflows.

+Kubernetes (if scaling is required) → for orchestrating containerized deployments.